 The Dialetheic Use of Possible Worlds

 It's difficult to tell how much Priest depends on the notion – or existence! - of possible worlds to justify dialetheism.
 (As he may also depend on quantum mechanics – see my 'Is Graham Priest's Dialetheism a Logic of Quantum Mechanics?'.)
 Take this example of possible-worlds talk:

 “It might be thought that the fact that ¬(A ∧ ¬A) holds at a world entails that one or other of A and ¬A fails; but this does not necessarily follow.”
 (654)

 Is Priest saying that ¬(A ∧ ¬A) holds at the actual world (i.e., our world); though not “necessarily” at all possible worlds?
 Indeed considering the aforementioned views on negation and inconsistency, it may hold at any – or every - possible world!
 In other possible worlds, Priest believes that A ∧ ¬A can hold because of his views on both negation and consistency.
 This means that the dialetheic A ∧ ¬A is not necessarily false.

-To go back to possible world, Priest offers us the following symbolisation of his position:
+To go back to possible worlds, Priest offers us the following symbolisation of his position:

 ¬A is true at w iff is A false at w.

 ¬A is false at w iff A is true at w.

 According to Priest, “it is possible for A to be both true and false at a world” (654).
 That, of course, is the dialetheic position.
 Does it require possible worlds when Priest, elsewhere, has already said that it's also applicable at our world – the actual world?